apache/james-project/server/apps/memory-app/README.md

 docker run -v $PWD/keystore:/root/conf/keystore apache/james:memory-latest
 ```

-In the case of quick start James without manually creating a keystore (e.g. for development), just input the command argument `start-dev` when running,
+In the case of quick start James without manually creating a keystore (e.g. for development), just input the command argument `--generate-keystore` when running,
 James will auto-generate keystore file with the default setting:

 ```
-docker run apache/james:memory-latest start-dev
+docker run apache/james:memory-latest --generate-keystore
 ```